Jesus answered, “The greatest is, ‘Hear, O Israel, the Lord our God, the Lord is one. Mark 12:29

 1 The Lord spoke to Moses and to Aaron, saying, 2 “Take a census of the sons of Kohath from among the sons of Levi, by their families and clans, 3 from 30 to 50 years old, all who enter into the service to do the work in the Tent of Meeting.

-17 The Lord spoke to Moses and to Aaron, saying, 18 “Do not cut off the tribe of the families of the Kohathites from among the Levites; 19 but do this to them, so they may live, and not die, when they approach the most holy things: Aaron and his sons shall go in and appoint everyone to his service, 20 but they shall not go in to see the sanctuary even for a moment, lest they die.”
+17 The Lord spoke to Moses and to Aaron, saying, 18 “Do not cut off the tribe of the families of the Kohathites from among the Levites, 19 but do this to them so that they may live and not die when they approach the most holy things: Aaron and his sons shall go in and appoint everyone to his service, 20 but they shall not go in to see the sanctuary even for a moment, lest they die.”

 Duties of the Gershonites

-21 The Lord spoke to Moses, saying, 22 “Take a census of the sons of Gershon also, by their clans and families; 23 you shall count them from 30 to 50 years old: all who enter in to wait on the service, to do the work in the Tent of Meeting.
+21 The Lord spoke to Moses, saying, 22 “Take a census of the sons of Gershon also, by their clans and families.
+23 You shall count them, everyone who enters in to wait on the service, to do the work in the Tent of Meeting, from 30 to 50 years old.

 Duties of the Merarites